Nick Foles: 2013 season

 On October 15, Vick announced that he needed another week of rehab before he was able to start again, making Foles the starter for the Week 7 matchup against the Dallas Cowboys for the division lead.
-However, against the Cowboys, Foles completed only 11 of 29 passes for a total of 80 yards, with no touchdowns.
-In that same game, Foles left in the 4th quarter after suffering a head injury, and was replaced by rookie Matt Barkley.
-Barkley did not perform well either, throwing 3 interceptions.
-The Eagles went on to lose 17–3 to the Cowboys thus dropping to 3–4 on the season and 1 game out of first place.
+However, against the Cowboys, Foles completed only 11 of 29 passes for 80 yards, with no touchdowns.
+In that same game, Foles left in the fourth quarter after suffering a head injury, and was replaced by rookie Matt Barkley.
+Barkley did not perform well either, throwing three interceptions.
+The Eagles went on to lose 17–3 to the Cowboys thus dropping to 3–4 on the season and one game out of first place.
 The next day, Foles was diagnosed with a concussion and ruled out of any participation in the Week 8 matchup against the Giants on medical grounds.

-Foles was given his third start of the season for Week 9 against the Oakland Raiders.
-Foles threw for seven touchdowns, tying a record held by six other quarterbacks (held by eight QB's as of 2020).
-Foles is one of three quarterbacks to throw seven touchdowns and no interceptions; he also amassed a perfect passer rating (158.3), having thrown more touchdown passes than incompletions.
-Foles was awarded his second NFC Offensive Player of the Week Award of the season for his performance against the Raiders.
+Foles was given his third start of the season for the Week 9 matchup against the Oakland Raiders.
+Foles threw for seven touchdowns, tying a record held by six other quarterbacks (held by eight quarterbacks as of 2020).
+He is one of three quarterbacks to throw seven touchdowns and no interceptions.
+Foles also amassed a perfect passer rating (158.3), having thrown more touchdown passes than incompletions.
+He was awarded his second NFC Offensive Player of the Week Award of the season for his performance.

-In Week 10 of the regular season, Foles played in his sixth game of the season (four starts) against the Green Bay Packers.
+During Week 10, Foles played in his sixth game of the season (four starts) against the Green Bay Packers.
 Coming into the game, the Eagles had lost to the Packers on the last three occasions the teams had met (including post season).
-Foles completed 12 out of 18 passes for a total of 228 yards, 3 touchdowns, and no interceptions.
+Foles completed 12 of 18 passes for 228 yards, three touchdowns, and no interceptions.
 His passer rating was extremely high for the second consecutive week, finishing at 149.3 and becoming the first quarterback in NFL history to post passer ratings above 149 in consecutive weeks.
-Foles carried 8 times during the game, including a 16 yard long run, finishing the game with 38 yards total and one fumble lost.
+Foles carried eight times during the game, including a 16 yard long run, finishing the game with 38 yards total and a fumble lost.
 The Eagles won the game 27–13 and moved to 5–5.